 PHP runtimes for AWS Lambda

-There is no built-in support for PHP on AWS Lambda.
-Instead, we can use 3rd party runtimes via AWS Lambda layers.
+There is no native support for PHP on AWS Lambda.
+Instead, we can use third-party runtimes via AWS Lambda custom runtimes (opens in a new tab).

-Bref provides open-source runtimes to run PHP on Lambda (distributed as AWS Lambda layers).
+Bref provides open-source runtimes to run PHP on Lambda.
+These PHP runtimes are distributed as AWS Lambda layers and Docker images.

 Bref runtimes

-- The "FPM" runtime, to create web applications.
+- The "FPM" runtime, to run web applications.

-- The "function" runtime, to create event-driven functions.
+- The "function" runtime, to run event-driven functions.

 , php-81-fpm